netsec-ethz/rains/DESIGN-HANDLE-QUERIES.md

 ## Design decisions
 - Delegation queries are handled slightly differently because they are important for the system to run with minimal disruption.
-- Note that if a rains server decides to do the lookup by himself for a delegation query it might be blacklisted in case the server to which it starts the lookup is not responding and thus, it can also not respond in time.
+- Note that if a rains server decides to do the lookup itself for a delegation query it might be blacklisted in case the server to which it starts the lookup is not responding and thus, it can also not respond in time.
 - If a server forwards a query (answer is not cached), it does not forward subsequent queries asking